-As the 20th Century has given way to the New Millennium, terrorism has remained on the rise in a diverse range of countries from around the world.
-Record numbers of people have died in terrorist attacks over the past couple of years, with the highest numbers yet being achieved last year.
+As the 20th Century has given way to the New Millennium, terrorism has remained on the rise in a diverse range of countries around the world.
+Record numbers of people have died in terrorist attacks over the past couple of years.
 If we look back in time, only 3,329 terrorism related death occurred back in 2000, but over the course of less than a decade and a half the number had risen to 32,658 deaths in 2014, an almost tenfold increase.
-Worse still is that the numbers are likely to reach even greater tallies as we move further in analyzing the 2015 data.

 Measuring the Effects of Terrorism

-In order to accurately account for the number of deaths that occurred in 2015 directly attributable to terrorist attacks, an in-depth statistical analysis was performed by The Institute of Economics and Peace.
+In order to accurately account for the number of deaths that occurred in 2017 directly attributable to terrorist attacks, an in-depth statistical analysis was performed by The Institute of Economics and Peace.
 This annual report gives us a Global Terrorism Index, by which we can compare the effects of terrorism on different countries across different years.
-The results of the analysis show that the vast majority of terrorism in 2015 took place in just five countries.
-What must be mentioned here is that the said statistical analysis was performed prior to the November 2015 Paris attacks and the December 2015 attack in San Bernardino, so this event and subsequent ones occurring before the new year will likely boost the totals more still.

-The 2015 Global Terrorism Index has rated countries around the world based on the prevailing trends of peace and terror within these countries.
+The 2017 Global Terrorism Index has rated countries around the world based on the prevailing trends of peace and terror within these countries.
 For residents there, one alarming generality that jumps about the Global Terrorism Index results is that it outlines concentrated areas of terror within the Middle East, Asian, and Africa as being most affected by terrorist attacks.
-The top 5 from among the list are Iraq, Afghanistan, Nigeria, Pakistan, and Syria.
+The top 5 from among the list are Iraq, Afghanistan, Nigeria, Syria, and Pakistan.
 It is believed that nearly 78 percent of global terrorism-related deaths occurred in these five countries alone, further emphasizing the alarming domestic situations in these places.

 Lowest Listed Scorers Still Affected by Terrorism

-Our Global Terrorism Index list provides details about all countries making the top 50 countries affected by terrorism in 2015.
-On our top 50 list of countries it should be noted that those most ‘at peace’ include Chile at 3.97, Tunisia with a rating of 3.7, Ireland at 3.66, Malaysia at 3.58 and Ethiopia at 3.54.
+Our Global Terrorism Index list provides details about all countries making the top 50 countries affected by terrorism.
+On our top 50 list of countries it should be noted that those most ‘at peace’ include Uganda at 4.319, Greece at 4.139, South Africa at 4.092, the Republic of the Congo at 4.04, and Algeria at 3.97.
 This means that their respective indices were still 3-4 times the minimum terror level, so terrorism in these countries is still a very real threat even in these 46th-50th positions.